Table tennis at the 2016 Summer Olympics: Qualification

 As the host nation, Brazil had automatically qualified six athletes; a team of three men and women with one each competing in the singles.

-The top 22 male and top 22 female players on the International Table Tennis Federation's Olympic ranking list as of January 1, 2016 were qualified for the singles event at the Games.
+The top 22 male and top 22 female players on the International Table Tennis Federation's Olympic ranking list as of 1 January 2016 were qualified for the singles event at the Games.
 No nation could have more than two players per gender in the singles at these Games, so some players below the twenty-eighth position were given a qualifying place based on ranking.

-Forty places were awarded to the table tennis players with a maximum of two per NOC and gender through the following continental qualification tournaments between July 1, 2015 and April 24, 2016: six each from Africa and Latin America, eleven each from Asia and Europe, and three each from North America and Oceania.
+Forty places were awarded to the table tennis players with a maximum of two per NOC and gender through the following continental qualification tournaments between 1 July 2015 and 24 April 2016: six each from Africa and Latin America, eleven each from Asia and Europe, and three each from North America and Oceania.
 One invitational place per gender was allocated by the International Table Tennis Federation (ITTF).

 For the team events, the highest-ranked NOC from each continent that already contained two qualified players for the singles added a quota place to form a team of three players and thereby secured a direct qualifying place for the Games based on the ITTF Olympic Team Ranking list.
 The remaining ten teams were allotted to the nine highest-ranked NOCs in any continent and to the host nation Brazil (if not qualified by any means) that have two players qualified for the singles.
 If less than nine nations, the next best teams with a single player would have secured a place for the Olympics.